Betad by koira

 “A little I guess… Haven’t been able to work out so much…”

 “Ah yeah… You’ve been… sick right?”
-Markus asked scratching his head.
-He had read Joni’s facebook status message about him being on sick leave and Chris arrested.
+Markus asked, scratching his head.
+He had read Joni’s facebook status message about him being on sick leave and Chris was arrested.
 Having witnessed how pissed off the man could get from a simple visit he could easily guess what might have happened.

 “Um… yeah…” Joni nodded.

 “Come, I made coffee ready, I also have some ice cream and cookies,” Markus smiled and led him into the kitchen.
 “Sit down,” he asked and then served him the coffee.
 “Milk, right?”
 Joni nodded and smiled faintly.

 “Thanks,” he said, looking towards the plate of cookies before him, but not reaching for them.

 “You want ice cream?”

 “You sure?
 It’s chocolate chip, your favorite right?”
 Markus grinned and Joni glanced at him feeling somewhat uncomfortable.